ng356164/Interactive-Dashboard-using-Macros-in-MS-Excel/README.md

 # Tools and Process used in Project
 I have created a interactive dashboard using macros, spin tool in MS Excel..
-This project invovled data cleaning, data processing,data visualisation and formulas
+This project invovled data cleaning, data processing,data visualisation and MS Excel formulas

 # Project Objective
 The Call Centre company wants to find out working hours, break taken and efficiency of the employees..